FruityAnon/Tag-Sorter-LLM/README.md

 ### **Mozilla Firefox:**

-Open your browser and navigate to `about:addons`.
+Open your browser and navigate to `about:addons`

-Drag and drop the application file `comfyui_tag_importer_firefox.xpi`.
+Drag and drop the application file `comfyui_tag_importer_firefox.xpi`

 ## 📖 Component Descriptions (Nodes)
 ### This suite contains three custom nodes for ComfyUI.